-The site is fully fenced, gated and secured and the the principle features / activities occurring on the facility include:
+The site is fully fenced, gated and secured and the principle features / activities occurring on the facility include:

-- 1. Gatehouse: is the control point for the site with all vehicles entering and exiting the facility.
-Incoming vehicles are inspected to ensure only approved waste types are accepted.
-A diesel storage tank exists adjacent to the gatehouse. - 2.
-Landfill Area (Active): operates for burial of up to 4000 tonnes per annum (per site licence) of waste material including Municipal Solid Waste, Commercial & Industrial Waste, Construction & Demolition Waste & Asbestos (as examples).
+- WEIGHBRIDGE SITE OFFICE: is the control point for the site with all vehicles entering and exiting the facility.
+Incoming vehicles are inspected (and CCTV recordings made) to ensure only approved waste types are accepted (in so far as is practicable).
+A nearby STORAGE SHED houses some ancillary tools, equipment and items recovered from the deposited wastes (suitable for reuse). - LANDFILLED AREA (ACTIVE): operates for burial of waste up to 4000 tonnes per annum (per site licence) of waste material including General Solid Waste (putrescible and non putrescible) & Tyres - as some examples).

 Previous landfilling has also occurred in other areas of the site upon which waste management related activities now occur.
-These are shown on the Site Services & Infrastructure maps (Appendix 31)
+These are generally shown on the Site Services & Infrastructure maps (Appendix 30)

-3. Leachate Ponds / Drains: A leachate (contaminated water) capture and extraction system exists in the Landfill Area where liquid is pumped from within the buried waste and into the leachate pond system from Leachate Pumpwells / Sumps.
+LEACHATE DAMS (3) / PIPES & DRAINS: A leachate (contaminated water) capture and extraction system exists in the Landfilled Area where liquid is pumped from within the buried waste and into the leachate pond system from LEACHATE SOLAR PUMP WELL / SUMP.

 Surface leachate / stormwater is also directed to this system in favour of direct offsite discharge.
 The system includes 3 ponds with an estimated 4ML system capacity.

-In the event of an overflow, the ponds discharge into the ephemeral creek / drainage adjacent to Blue Hills Road before moving offsite.
-This leachate would be considered as highly diluted having mixed with significant volumes of stormwater to cause such an overflow.
+In the event of an overflow, the final pond discharges into the ephemeral creek / drainage adjacent to Blue Hills Road before moving offsite.
+This leachate would be considered as highly diluted, having mixed with significant volumes of stormwater to cause such an overflow.

-- 4. Leachate Irrigation Area: The content of the leachate ponds system is pumped to irrigation / recirculation on the previously filled area of the landfill. - 5.
-Resource Recovery Area 1: recoverable materials, such as concrete, brick & greenwaste, are separated and stockpiled awaiting reprocessing.
+- 4. LEACHATE IRRIGATION UTILISATION AREAS: The content of the leachate system is pumped to two irrigation / recirculation areas on previously filled areas of the landfill. - 5.
+RESOURCE RECOVERY AREA 1: recoverable materials, such as concrete, brick & greenwaste, are separated and stockpiled awaiting reprocessing.
 Service contracts ensure these materials are processed routinely to ensure stockpiles are maintained at minimum sizes.

 Up to 5,000 tonnes per annum of organic material is managed within this part of the site comprising garden materials & timber (as examples).
-The materials are shredded before the end product is used on site for cover / landscaping / sediment control / revegetation.
+The materials are shredded before the end product is used for on site purposes such as cover / landscaping / sediment control / revegetation (as examples).